• GIFT IDEAS

 December 27, 2011 at 10:40 am

 Static is caused by over drying the clothing.
 If you have static problems keep a spray bottle handy with just a touch of conditioner or fabric softener in a full bottle of water spray a bit on your clothing or chair, car seat where ever it is a problem.
 I worked 14 years in a laundry and we dealt with it all the time.
 This worked for us!
 I still use this method in my home now.
-I keep a small spray bottle in the car too… I hate the winter time and cloth seats… I get zapped all the time while getting out of the car.
+I keep a small spray bottle in the car too… I don’t like the winter time and cloth seats… I get zapped all the time while getting out of the car.
 Spray the seats now and then really helps with this issue.

 Love this site~… thanks!